cyberpunk2350/free-for-dev/README.md

    * [graphstory.com](https://graphstory.com/) — GraphStory offers Neo4j (a Graph Database) as a service
    * [elephantsql.com](https://www.elephantsql.com/) — PostgreSQL as a service, 20 MB free
    * [graphenedb.com](https://www.graphenedb.com/) — Neo4j as a service, up to 1,000 nodes and 10,000 relations free
-   * [mlab.com](https://mlab.com/) — MongoDB as a service, 500 MB free
    * [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) — free tier gives 512 MB
    * [scalingo.com](https://scalingo.com/) — Primarily a PaaS but offers a 512 MB free tier of MySQL, PostgreSQL or MongoDB
    * [skyvia.com](https://skyvia.com/) — Cloud Data Platform, offers free tier and all plans are completely free while in beta
    * [airtable.com](https://airtable.com/) — Looks like a spreadsheet, but it's a relational database, unlimited bases, 1,200 rows/base and 1,000 API requests/month
-   * [spreadsheetdb.io](https://www.spreadsheetdb.io) - Database that can be queried with spreadsheets, 3 spreadsheets and 200 rows
+   * [spreadsheetdb.io](https://www.spreadsheetdb.io) — Database that can be queried with spreadsheets, 3 spreadsheets and 200 rows
      free
+   * [FaunaDB](https://fauna.com/) — FaunaDB is a distributed, multi-model, ACID-compliant, and globally scalable database, free tier gives 5 GB

 ## STUN, WebRTC, Web Socket Servers and Other Routers